* Real tumbles to over 4-year low on Fed, China concerns

 By Walter Brandimarte and Natalia Cacioli

-RIO DE JANEIRO, June 20 (Reuters) - Brazil's currency fell on Thursday and interest-rate futures soared for a second day, defying government efforts to stabilize both markets, as investors fret about a likely withdrawal of U.S. stimulus and an economic slowdown in China.
+RIO DE JANEIRO, June 20 Brazil's currency fell sharply on Thursday and interest-rate futures soared for a second day, defying government efforts to stabilize both markets, as investors fret about a likely withdrawal of U.S. stimulus and an economic slowdown in China.

-The real tumbled about 2 percent for two sessions in a row to hit an intraday low of 2.275 per dollar, its weakest level in more than four years, complicating government efforts to rein in inflation.
+The real closed 1.6 percent lower at 2.2568 per dollar, its weakest level in more than four years, complicating government efforts to rein in inflation.
 Since the beginning of May, the real has lost more than 11 percent.

 Chinese factory activity slowed in June to a nine-month low, adding to worries about slower demand from the main market for some of Brazil's principal exports such as iron ore and soybeans.

 "Markets are going through a panic moment.
 The central bank, within its possibilities, is doing its job (to calm down investors) but the sentiment is pretty bad," said Glauber Romano, a trader at the Intercam brokerage in Sao Paulo.

-Earlier on Thursday, Brazil's central bank sold 30,000 traditional currency swap contracts due on September 2 and another 30,000 contracts maturing on October 1, in a strategy that emulates the sale of dollars in the futures market.
+Earlier on Thursday, Brazil's central bank sold 30,000 traditional currency swap contracts due on Sept.
+2 and another 30,000 contracts maturing on Oct.
+1, a strategy that emulates the sale of dollars in the futures market.

 The contracts provide investors with a hedge, a kind of insurance, against further declines in the dollar.
 The intervention only briefly supported the real, however.